Glassb3ad/PSO_for_2d_functions/README.md

 ## PSO implementation

 The implementation rests heavily on Particle class that provides all methods for controlling particle's state.
 The other heavy lifter is particleSwarmOptimization() function which both updates swarm's state and records its history in order to visualize how swarm searches for solution.
+All the relevant code for PSO can be found from pso.py file.

 ### particleSwarmOptimization()